rkdarst/scicomp/tut/profiling/profiling.rst

 .. epigraph::

+   - I find one slow branch that takes most time.

    This is a directed graph showing the flow of time through the program.
 At the top is the entry point, and looking down you see the flow of time (in fraction of total time) distributed among all